 September might be the best time of the year for fresh fruits and vegetables.
 Farmers’ markets, and even big-box grocery stores, seem to be overflowing with beautiful produce ripe for the picking.
 And if your eyes are bigger than your tummy, there are easy ways to preserve this month’s bounty so you can enjoy fresh flavours throughout the late fall and winter.
-Here’s what you should shop for (and make) this month.
+Here’s what you should shop for (and make) well in to October.

 You can get apples year-round in Canada, but they’re at their peak in the fall.
-If you’re feeling extra festive, head out to an orchard and pick your own.
+If you’re feeling extra festive, head out to an orchard and pick your own—here’s a handy guide to apple varieties.

 Beets keep well for months, which is why they’re usually associated with winter.
 They’re also hearty and sweet, but nevertheless, they’re yummy all throughout the year.